 - Moderate longevity

 Clearly, this is meant for those that love sandalwood and prefer mild, warm, clean scents.
 It is a pleasant scent, we’ll give you that and is persistent with that sweetness.
-The cologne can be best described as one of the classic scents that only bring out a few strong notes and not overwhelm you with an array to notes playing into each other.
+The cologne can be best described as one of the classic scents that only bring out a few strong notes and not overwhelm you with an array to note playing into each other.

 A somewhat simple and clean composition that can be worn daily, to work and even stands out for evening wear.
-Most would think that its a woody scent from start to finish, but in this cologne, that woodiness comes out very gradually.
+Most would think that it is a woody scent from start to finish, but in this cologne, that woodiness comes out very gradually.
 If you want something that isn’t complicated, is mild but still has some pretty decent projection, then the New York Sandalwood is your pick.

 9) I Love NY, Fathers Day Edition

 The Fathers Day cologne is a part of Bond No 9’s I Love New York collection.
 It is meant for modern men who built and now define the Empire State.
 The press release says that it’s a cologne that’s easy to wear and love.
-When one thinks of the typical father, they envision hard working men that stick to this no-nonsense approach to everything.
+When one thinks of the typical father, they envision hard-working men that stick to this no-nonsense approach to everything.
 Dads that are unpretentious, like being out in the yard and love all things fresh and green will appreciate this scent.
 The cologne opens on a zesty, invigorating note of fresh lime, accompanied by coriander and basil.